top of page

 Mountains to Sea Conservation Trust

-I'm a Auckland Regional Coordinator and Deputy National Coordinator for EMR, as well as a WBC Coordinator.
-I started volunteering with EMR in 2016 and later became a coordinator.
-After studying biological science at the University of Auckland, I pursued a career in ecological conservation.
-I’m passionate about protecting the Hauraki Gulf’s marine life and am involved in several conservation projects.
-As a qualified snorkel instructor and rescue diver, I love helping kids build confidence in the water.
+Sophie is the Auckland Regional Coordinator and Deputy National Coordinator for Experiencing Marine Reserves (EMR) and also delivers programmes in the freshwater space.
+She started volunteering with EMR in 2016.
+After studying biological science at the University of Auckland, she pursued a career in ecological conservation.
+Sophie is passionate about protecting the Hauraki Gulf’s marine life and is involved in several conservation projects.
+As a qualified snorkel instructor and rescue diver, she also loves helping kids to build confidence in the water.

 Based in Auckland